 ECON 335: European Economic Integration: An introduction to integration theory and its application to the problems and policy prospects for deepening European integration.
 Economic analysis of the development of economic institutions in the European Union.
 Topics include: German unification, enlargement, the European monetary system, Scandinavian participation, and relevance of the European integration model for the developing world.
-Prerequisites: ECON 101 or 111 (4)
+Prerequisites: ECON 101 or 111, or consent of instructor.
+(4)